nginx/unit-docs/source/configuration.rst

           ]
       }

-   This route passes all requests to the :samp:`/php/` subsection of the :samp:`example.com` website via HTTPS to the :samp:`php_version` app.
+   This route passes all HTTPS requests to the :samp:`/php/` subsection of the :samp:`example.com` website to the :samp:`php_version` app.
    All other requests are served with static content from the :samp:`/www/static_version/` directory.
    If there's no matching content, a 404 "Not Found" response is returned.

    A more elaborate example with chained routes and proxying: